jaytatopo/idaoliveshepherdscottage/README.md

     *   In your Vercel project's **Settings -> Environment Variables**, add the following new variables:
         *   **`ADMIN_PASSWORD`**: A secure password you will use to log into the admin panel.
         *   **`RESEND_API_KEY`**: Your API key from [Resend](https://resend.com).
+        *   **`BLOB_READ_WRITE_TOKEN`**: Your read/write token from Vercel Blob storage.
 6.  **Deploy:** Vercel will automatically build and deploy your site.
 Any future pushes to your repository will trigger a new deployment.
+7.  **(Optional) Database Cleanup:**
+    *   After migrating to Vercel Blob storage, you can run the `sql/cleanup.sql` script in your Neon SQL Editor.
+This will remove old database columns that were used for storing image data, resulting in a cleaner schema.
+This step is optional and non-destructive.

 ## Running the Project Locally